 Simon's servants scurry about making last minute preparations.
-The Rabbi accepted his invitation and there are only hours to prepare.

 With certain kinds of guests come specific types of party protocols.
 Invite a high priest, rich lawyer, or even someone from the royal palace, and you know how and what to prepare.
 But this was a poor prophet from a small village that some questioned if "any good could come from it."
 At least he wasn't John the Baptist.
 There are only so many ways to prepare the sweet and sour of honey and locust.